BASIC: Origin

 Kemeny wrote the first version of BASIC.
 The acronym BASIC comes from the name of an unpublished paper by Thomas Kurtz.
 The new language was heavily patterned on FORTRAN II; statements were one-to-a-line, numbers were used to indicate the target of loops and branches, and many of the commands were similar or identical to Fortran.
 However, the syntax was changed wherever it could be improved.
 For instance, the difficult to remember DO loop was replaced by the much easier to remember basic, and the line number used in the DO was instead indicated by the NEXT I. Likewise, the cryptic IF statement of Fortran, whose syntax matched a particular instruction of the machine on which it was originally written, became the simpler basic.
 These changes made the language much less idiosyncratic while still having an overall structure and feel similar to the original FORTRAN.

 The project received a $300,000 grant from the National Science Foundation, which was used to purchase a GE-225 computer for processing, and a Datanet-30 realtime processor to handle the Teletype Model 33 teleprinters used for input and output.
 A team of a dozen undergraduates worked on the project for about a year, writing both the DTSS system and the BASIC compiler.
 The first version BASIC language was released on 1 May 1964.

 Initially, BASIC concentrated on supporting straightforward mathematical work, with matrix arithmetic support from its initial implementation as a batch language, and character string functionality being added by 1965.
 Usage in the university rapidly expanded, requiring the main CPU to be replaced by a GE-235, and still later by a GE-635.
 By the early 1970s there were hundreds of terminals connected to the machines at Dartmouth, some of them remotely.

 Wanting use of the language to become widespread, its designers made the compiler available free of charge.
-In the 1960s, software became a chargeable commodity; until then, it was provided without charge as a service with the very expensive computers, usually available only to lease.
-They also made it available to high schools in the Hanover, New Hampshire area and regionally throughout New England on Teletype Model 33 and Model 35 teleprinter terminals connected to Dartmouth via dial-up phone lines, and they put considerable effort into promoting the language.
+In the 1960s, software became a chargeable commodity; until then, it was provided without charge as a service with expensive computers, usually available only to lease.
+They also made it available to high schools in the Hanover, New Hampshire, area and regionally throughout New England on Teletype Model 33 and Model 35 teleprinter terminals connected to Dartmouth via dial-up phone lines, and they put considerable effort into promoting the language.
 In the following years, as other dialects of BASIC appeared, Kemeny and Kurtz's original BASIC dialect became known as Dartmouth BASIC.